jjayjack/TypeScript-Basics-WebPack/README.md

 The `devtool` property should be set so that WebPack knows there should be source maps already.

 Within the **package.json** file a new script must be set to run webpack.
 Then remove everything that has been rendered with the dist folder and run `npm run build` to create a WebPack compiled dist component.

+### Updating Configs to run Server in Dev Mode

+Start by updating **package.json** with script `"start":"webpack-dev-server"`

+This change will allow the application to run your Server in development mode.

+Next update **webpack.config.js** with adding output `publicPath: 'dist'`.
+Also add mode to `development`.